couchbasecloud/terraform-provider-couchbase-capella/examples/user/README.md

 To run, configure your Couchbase Capella provider as described in README in the root of this project.

 # Example Walkthrough

-In this example, we are going to do the following.

-1. Create a new user in Capella as stated in the `create_user.tf` file.
-2. List existing users in Capella as stated in the `list_users.tf` file.
-3. Import a user that exists in Capella but not in the terraform state file.
-4. Delete the newly created user from Capella.

-If you check the `terraform.template.tfvars` file - you can see that we need 3 main variables to run the terraform commands.
-Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.

 ### View the plan for the resources that Terraform will create

 Command: `terraform plan`
 Sample Output:
 ```
-$ terraform plan
-╷
 │ Warning: Provider development overrides are in effect
 │
 │ The following provider development overrides are set in the CLI configuration:
 │  - hashicorp.com/couchabasecloud/capella in /Users/mattymaclean/go/bin
 │
-│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with
+│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become
-│ published releases.
+│ incompatible with published releases.
 ╵
+data.capella_users.existing_users: Reading...
+data.capella_users.existing_users: Read complete after 0s

 Terraform used the selected providers to generate the following execution plan.
-Resource actions are indicated with the following symbols:
+Resource actions are indicated with the
+following symbols:
   + create

 Terraform will perform the following actions: